xuliu15/VT_Thesis/README.md

 # VT_Thesis
 This is the code repotoriory for Voice Technology thesis "Parameter-Efficient Fine-Tuning on Multilingual ASR Whisper Model for Frisian".
-Full fine-tuning and LoRA code for English and Frisian is uploaded.
+Sample full fine-tuning and LoRA code for English and Frisian is uploaded.
+T